 If you will be organizing your own trip and would like a porter to help carry your gear, we offer porter service for $265 - $295 per porter.
 Price depends on distance and elevation gain.

 Pricing – Private over-night backpacking trips

-For tours west of the Sol Duc Valley to the Hoh Rainforest, there is a $65 additional fee.
-For tours south of the Hoh Rainforest, there is $85 additional fee.
+For tours south of the Hoh Rainforest, there is $65 additional fee.